Courage and Commitment to Safety

 But improving safety and changing culture doesn’t cost a thing.
 It costs nothing to use your seat belt.
 It takes only courage to remind your shift to do the same.
 Holding people accountable who stubbornly refuse doesn’t affect your training budget.
 But this is how you change the culture.
 For the better.

 It costs nothing to drive safely and make sure you get to your calls.
 It doesn’t cost a dime to gently remind a lead-footed co-worker to slow down.
 You don’t have to outlay cash to discipline someone who continuously drives like a fool.
 You just need courage.
 And commitment.

 It does cost money when you crash a car.
 And it costs a lot more when your child, spouse, or parents have to bury you.
 And it costs way more than just money.

 Are you are speeding unnecessarily?
-Do you always wear your seat belt?
-Before you roll your eyes or tune me out, visit to the Officer Down Memorial Page.
+Do you always wear your set belt your seat belt?
+Before you roll your eyes or tune me out, visit the Officer Down Memorial Page.
 Read about the automobile crashes that have claimed our brave colleagues.